manuel-uberti/manuel-uberti.github.io/_posts/2017-09-17-syntactic-close.md

 I often use <kbd>C-k</kbd> to kill a line, which in my configuration is set up as Artur Malabarba explained in his [Kill Entire Line with Prefix Argument](http://endlessparentheses.com/kill-entire-line-with-prefix-argument.html).
-Doing that in the middle of a s-expression creates unnerving chaos.
+Doing that in the middle of an s-expression creates unnerving chaos.

 Smartparens comes with a handy binding to temporarily disable the enforced balancing and let me insert a closing delimiter.
 Just pressing <kbd>C-q</kbd>